payloadcms/payload/README.md

 There are lots of good conversations and resources in our [GitHub Discussions board](https://github.com/payloadcms/payload/discussions).
 If you're struggling with something, chances are, someone's already solved what you're up against.
 Searching Discussions will often provide very helpful tips and tricks.

+##### Contributions

+If you want to add contributions to this repository, please follow the instructions in contributing.md.

 ##### Discord

 Join [Payload's Discord channel](https://discord.com/invite/r6sCXqVk3v) to interact with Payload developers in realtime.